skeema/skeema/doc/options.md

 The explicit value "DEFAULT" is supported, and will add a "ALGORITHM=DEFAULT" clause to all ALTER TABLEs, but this has no real effect vs simply omitting [alter-algorithm](#alter-algorithm) entirely.

-If [alter-wrapper](#alter-wrapper) is set to use an external online schema change tool such as pt-online-schema-change, [alter-algorithm](#alter-algorithm) should not also be used.
+If [alter-wrapper](#alter-wrapper) is set to use an external online schema change (OSC) tool such as pt-online-schema-change, [alter-algorithm](#alter-algorithm) should not also be used unless [alter-wrapper-min-size](#alter-wrapper-min-size) is also in-use.
+This is to prevent sending ALTER statements containing ALGORITHM clauses to the external OSC tool.

 #### alter-lock